lelou6666/nimbus-docs/phantom/webapp.rst

 When you select it notice that all the options for running a domain are set to represent your domain, including the 'Size' field.
 If you wish, you can change the size.
 Simply enter a new value and click the 'Resize' button.
-You should now see the status car working and changes on the right pane begin to take effect.
+You should now see the status bar working and changes on the right pane begin to take effect.

 Delete a domain
 ===============

-When you wish to terminate a VM simply select it and click the terminate button.
+When you wish to terminate a domain simply select it and click the terminate button.
 This will begin terminating all of the VMs under the domain and stopping all other processes associated with the domain.
 It may take a few moments to complete and you may need to click update to see